 top of page

-As Australia’s Not For Profit sector braces for an unprecedented rise in demand, senior leaders in large and very large care organisations face a pressing question: “Is your workforce planning prepared for the future?”
+As the sector braces for an unprecedented rise in demand, senior leaders in large and very large care organisations face a pressing question: “Is your workforce planning prepared for the future?”

 Australia is witnessing a significant demographic shift.
 The Aged Care sector alone will likely face a shortage of 110,000 direct care workers over the next decade, growing to 400,000 by 2050.
 Complicating this is the fact that the workforce itself is aging, with nearly half of today’s employees expected to retire within the next 15 years.